 - Unlike other natural disasters, people can start wildfires.
 This means the potential risk is widespread—virtually anyone, anywhere, can start a fire at any time

-- Wildfires can occur all over the world and in nearly all 50 U.S. states.
+- Wildfires can occur all over the world and in nearly every state.
 While they are more prevalent in the southwest, no region of the country is exempt from the threat

 The fact that wildfires can pop up with little warning makes it challenging for businesses to take preemptive steps.
 When people live on the coastline, they understand there will eventually be a hurricane and prepare accordingly.
 Those living in “Tornado Alley” realize they have a higher-than-average chance to experience a tornado and therefore invest in tornado shelters.

 Unfortunately, there isn’t much that can be done to protect a home or business from a fast-moving wildfire.
 Beyond taking general precautions, such as clearing brush and trimming trees near structures, businesses are vulnerable to the wrath of wildfires.
 Evacuation is often the only option.